Skip to content

 # substring with characters 5 and 6

-# substring starting from character 4 inclusive
+# substring from character 4 inclusive

 # substring up to but not including character 6

-# length of the string
+# chain length

 print(f"len('123')={len('123')}")